 Remote configuration allows for easy user interface by using the front panel display and select buttons to change the configuration settings of the main control board.
-The main control board must have SW1 and SW3 dipswitches in order for remote configuration to be used.
-To enable remote configuration:
+In order to being the remote configuration:

-- Set SW1-5 5 in the Closed/On position. - If you are remotely controlling the output power of the lamphead (used on variable output power supplies only), set the jumper for 4-20ma or 0-10vdc now.

-Configure the power supply (refer to Tables 3-14 and 3-15):

-- 1. Connect input power to the power supply. - 2.
-Place the front panel power switch to the ON position.
+- Set SW1 switch position 5 in the Up/On position. - If you will be controlling the output power of the lamphead (used on variable output power supplies only), the jumper for the 4-20ma or 0-10vdc should be set at this time. - 1.
+Connect input power to the power supply. - Place the front panel power switch to the ON position.
 The system display will go through a POWER UP TEST.
+Refer to Tables 3-14 and 3-15 to configure the main control board.